cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 The reference tags in this specification declare their equivalence to the unpacked shared items or function results they represent.

-The table setup tag 113 declares its equivalence to the unpacked CBOR data item represented by it.
+The table setup tags 113 and 1113 declare its equivalence to the unpacked CBOR data item represented by it.

 IANA Considerations